nemanjaant/DiffCompare/README.md

 # DiffCompare -- A web tool for comparing annotations in XML, standoff (ann) and CoNLL-2002 format

-DiffCompare is an online tool for evaluating named entity recognition models.
-It provides quantitative (precision, recall and F1) and qualitative (visualization) data analysis.
+DiffCompare is a web application for evaluating Named Entity Recognition (NER) models.
+It provides quantitative (precision, recall and F1 measures) and qualitative (visualization) data analysis.

 The input data should be prepared in a zip file, with the structure defined below.